Prenatal multivitamins support the nutrient needs of both mom and baby throughout the entire pregnancy†

 Q: What happens if you miss a day of prenatal vitamins?

-A: While skipping one day of taking a prenatal multivitamin isn’t a big deal, it could lead to decreases in key nutrients if one day turns into many days.
+A: While skipping one day of taking a prenatal multivitamin is not a need for concern; however, missing several days could lead to decreases in key nutrients.
 Take the prenatal multivitamin at your next meal, but no need to take more than one serving per day.